-Property Data Type Description legend-font Sets the font to use on the text in the legend.
+Property Data Type Description legend-font Complex (see example below) Sets the font to use on the text in the legend.

-Property Data Type Description legend-font-color String Hexadecimal value of the color you intend to use for the legend font.
+Property Data Type Description legend-font-color , , Hexadecimal value of the color you intend to use for the legend font.
 Default value is 000000 (black).